 There’s more.
 Chamber members can also take advantage of other assorted services:

 - Mailing Labels.
 Available to Chamber members only, you can benefit from the best mailing list around.
 You may purchase a set of labels for $45 (one name per company) or $60 (all business contacts).
 Contact Katie Richards for more information.

 - Meeting Space.
 Chamber members can reserve the Chamber Conference Room at no charge for important business meetings, workshops or seminars.
-Contact Anna Smith for more information.
+Contact Cindy Davison for more information.

 - Tax Deduction.
 Since the Chamber serves as a business advocate, your Chamber membership investment is deductible as a necessary business expense.
 Advertising and sponsorships may be tax-deductible as well.
 Consult your accountant.